 I was pretty happy where I was, but I specifically decided to come to Ohio State because I think Ohio State, and I really believe this, I think people have heard me talk, I think it is an amazing place, now and it is poised to do even greater things.
 I looked at the Department of Surgery and saw the Wexner Medical Center, an enormous clinical machine, 1,300 beds, a lot of great healthcare delivery.
 I saw great surgeons who were delivering great care who had amazing quality scores, who were hitting it out of the ballpark.
 I saw a program that had a large clinical mission, a large residency program, and many fellows training next generation of surgeons.
 I saw amazing research being done by people like Chandan Sen, and then I saw the university.
-We see here this road; I specifically picked this picture, this road that opens up into the whole university to think Columbus is a special town also.
+We see here this road; I specifically picked this picture, this road that opens up into the whole university to leverage all of those resources for the medical center and the Department of Surgery.
+I think Columbus is a special town also.
 I think it is a great place to live for me and my four children.